g0v-it/ontologies/agcom/README.md

 [AGCOM](http://agicom.it/) collects periodic records about the presence of politicians in main TV shows;
 the agcom vocabulary describe the terms to annotate AGICOM data.

+This vocabulary define some terms used by g0v application derived from some AGCOM concepts.

 The namespace for agcom vocabulary is **http://g0v-it.github.io/ontologies/agcom#**

 Last Turtle RDF serialization is available in https://g0v-it.github.io/ontologies/agcom/v1.ttl